 Purchase this article with an account.

-Steven M Silverstein, Brian P Keane, Deanna M Barch, Cameron S Carter, James M Gold, Ilona Kovács, Angus MacDonald, III, J. Daniel Ragland, Milton E Strauss; Test-Retest Reliability of a Contour Integration Test in Samples of Healthy Control and Schizophrenia Subjects.
+Steven M Silverstein, Brian P Keane, Deanna M Barch, Cameron S Carter, James M Gold, Ilona Kovács, Angus MacDonald, J. Daniel Ragland, Milton E Strauss; Test-Retest Reliability of a Contour Integration Test in Samples of Healthy Control and Schizophrenia Subjects.
 Journal of Vision 2012;12(9):891. doi: 10.1167/12.9.891.

 Download citation file: